isomerpages/enterprisesg-sac-old/README.md

 The various committee pages contain several tables listing the details of the committee members, as well as bookmark links that allow users to jump to specific locations of the same page.
 Please go to ['Adding /Editing a table'](#edit-table) for more information on writing a table in Markdown and ['Creating a bookmark link'](#create-bookmark) for more information on bookmark links.

 <a name="edit-services"></a>
-## Editing content in Services Pages
+## Editing content of Services Pages

 The services.md file lists the type of Isomerpages layout template used for the 'Services' navigation/overview page, the title and the page url link that will appear in the user's Web browser.
 The collection_name displays the top name in the left navigation section of each subsequent 'Services' sub-link page in the collection.
 The breadcrumb navigation provides the name of the previous page link the user navigated through, and shows the user's current location in a website, like this: